 The advantage of Kelkoo is that, as the owner of a shop online, you pay not when the ad is displayed but only when a client is redirected to your shop.
 A unique ID, title, price, URL and availability are enough to make your product go live on the website.
 Kelkoo’s design is really simple and smart which can be another advantage for many potential clients.

-3 mistakes that you should avoid while running SEO process in Finland
+3 mistakes to avoid while running the SEO in Finland

 Avoiding mass media